BlaineAndersonDev/Simple2/readme.md

         * Public Key File: `simple.pub`
         * Public Key: Just copy the ENTIRE `simple.pub`.
         * Passphrase: Dont forget this.
+        * Update your .gitignore to include both key files.
+DO NOT SKIP THIS PART!
       * Amount of Droplets: `1`
       * Droplet Hostname: `simple-001`
       * Selected Project: `Simple` (The one we just created)